 Fiscal policies are concerned with the revenue and expenditure policies of the government.
 In the case of excess demand, the government reduces public expenditure and tries to increase its revenues.

 - Revenue Policies: When there is demand-pull Inflation in the economy, and the expenditures of government are very high than they try to increase their revenue by way of taxes, fines, fees, or by increasing the profit percentage of the government undertakings.

 - Expenditure policies: Government provides various facilities to the citizens regarding infrastructure, education, subsidy, scholarships, etc., for the development of the nation.
 But at the time of Inflation, the government tries to reduce its non-development expenses.

-- Dividend freeze: To control the demand-pull Inflation, the government reduces the rate of interest on the investments.
+- Dividend Freeze: To control the demand-pull Inflation, the government reduces the rate of interest on the investment.

 Inflation is a state of affair in which money incomes are growing faster than the movement of goods and services on which to invest them, i.e., faster than real national income.

 Tumalu Viola Jackson says